TDarkShadow/themidnightride-wabbajack/README.md

 ### Modlist Installation Instructions

-1. Download the latest version of Wabbajack.
+1. Download the latest version of [Wabbajack](https://www.wabbajack.org/).
 2. Create a new folder anywhere that is **NOT** under C:\Program Files, C:\Users or C:\Windows.
-3. Place the downloaded Wabbajack.exe into this folder.
-4. Download the latest [Wabbajack file](https://github.com/TDarkShadow/themidnightride-wabbajack/releases/latest) of this modlist.
-5. Run **Wabbajack.exe**.
+3. Run **Wabbajack.exe**.
-6. Select **Install From Disk**.
-Click on **···** next to **Target Modlist** to browse for the downloaded modlist.
+4. Locate **The Midnight Ride** on the gallery and click the down arrow to download the modlist file.
-7. In **Installation Location** select an empty folder that is **NOT** under C:\Program Files, C:\Users or C:\Windows.
+5. In **Installation Location** select an empty folder that is **NOT** under `C:\Program Files`, `C:\Users`, or `C:\Windows`.
    * Do **not** install this list in your **Steam**, **Fallout 4** folder or the folder with **Wabbajack.exe**.
-8. The downloads location will auto-populate.
+6. The downloads location will auto-populate.
 This can be changed if preferred.
-9. Click the button with the Play Arrow to begin the process.
+7. Click the button with the Play Arrow to begin the process.
-10. Accept the Nexusmods API request if asked.
+8. Accept the Nexusmods API request if asked.
-11. Wabbajack will now automatically download and install every necessary mod.
+9. Wabbajack will now automatically download and install every necessary mod.
     * If you don't have Nexus Premium, you'll have to manually click download for all the mods, but Wabbajack will still install them.
-12. When Wabbajack completes you will see either a green **Installation Complete** screen or a red **Installation Failed** screen.
+10. When Wabbajack completes you will see either a green **Installation Complete** screen or a red **Installation Failed** screen.
 If successful, proceed.

 ### Post Installation Instructions